DO THE OPPOSITE…

 Long bouts of cardio burns a large percentage of fat for energy, BUT it drives hunger, particularly for carbs.
 And eating carbs (glucose) causes the body to store fat, ie. THE OPPOSITE.

-But shorter, higher intensity circuits, weight lifting and sprint intervals are fuelled more by glucose, but the body responds by burning elevated levels of fat post exercise.
+Shorter, higher intensity circuits, weight lifting and sprint intervals are fuelled more by glucose, but the body responds by burning elevated levels of fat post exercise.
 Dedicated strength training breaks down muscle, and the body does what?
-The opposite - it builds muscle.
+THE OPPOSITE. – it builds muscle.

 We do the opposite, because it works.